Skip to content

 CLI (`bynk` driver)

 The bynk driver is the developer front-end — it links the compiler pipeline in-process and orchestrates the Node toolchain (bynk is to bynkc as cargo is to rustc).
-A fresh cargo install bynk is self-contained: it compiles without a separately-installed bynkc.
+A fresh cargo install bynk is self-contained: it compiles, checks, and formats without a separately-installed bynkc.
 This page is the argument and exit-code reference for its subcommands.
 The pure-pipeline binary bynkc (compile, check, fmt, test) survives for CI and direct use.

 bynk <command> [options]